joostvdg/tap-workshops/docs/apps/hello-world.md

 ### Verify Workload

+Verify the Workload exists and is valid.

 ```sh
 kubectl get workload -n ${TAP_DEVELOPER_NAMESPACE}
 ```

+Verify if FluxCD can checkout your application's source from Gitea.

 ```sh
 kubectl get GitRepository -n ${TAP_DEVELOPER_NAMESPACE}
 ```

+Verify if your Workload is targeting a valid Supply Chain.

 ```sh
 tanzu apps workload get ${APP_NAME} -n ${TAP_DEVELOPER_NAMESPACE}
 ```

+Tail the logs:

 ```sh
 tanzu apps workload tail ${APP_NAME} -n ${TAP_DEVELOPER_NAMESPACE} --timestamp --since 1h
 ```

+And last but not least, once the Supply Chain completes, retrieve its HTTPProxy:

 ```sh
 kubectl get httpproxy \
   -n ${TAP_DEVELOPER_NAMESPACE} \
   -l contour.networking.knative.dev/parent=${APP_NAME}
 ```

+It will have four proxy entries, select the one with the external DNS name and save it:

 ```sh
 export URL=